Frequently Asked Questions

 Montessori School FAQs

-Montessori schools take the approach of developing all aspects of a child: social, emotional, physical and academic.
-Montessori programs take on a child-centered approach where activities and lessons revolve around each child's unique interest & abilities.
+Montessori schools develop all aspects of a child — social, emotional, physical and academic.
+Montessori programs take a child-centered approach, where activities and lessons revolve around each child's unique interests and abilities.

-Learn more about the Montessori Method & What sets Montessori apart from a traditional early childhood education
+Learn more about the Montessori Method and what sets Montessori apart from a traditional early childhood education.

 No, some public schools offer Montessori programs within their main educational framework.
-A private school can pair well with a Montessori method of education due to the small class size, attention to each individual child, and parent involvement.
+A private school can complement the Montessori method of education due to the small class size, attention to each individual child and parent involvement.

 No, in fact, "Montessori" is not trademarked, which means that any school can claim to be "Montessori."
 Some "Montessori schools" do not even adhere to the traditional principles and methods of Maria Montessori.

-The only guarantee that a school actually implements the totality and authentic standards of the Montessori Method is through accreditation by an official accrediting body such as the Association Montessori International (AMI), American Montessori Society (AMS), International Montessori Society (IMS), etc.
+The only guarantee that a school actually implements the totality and authentic standards of the Montessori Method is through accreditation by an official accrediting body such as the Association Montessori International (AMI), American Montessori Society (AMS), International Montessori Society (IMS) or other recognized organization.

 Learn more about Sapientia Montessori's AMI Recognition for meeting authentic Montessori Method of Education requirements.